cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 **Step 2.** Execute the following command and hit return:

-**💡Insights:**
+**<ins>💡Insights:</ins>**
-❖ The command will use the previous Meterpreter session that was opened as part of the RCE exploit that we performed in the previous task to deliver a privilege escalation exploit
+- ❖ The command will use the previous Meterpreter session that was opened as part of the RCE exploit that we performed in the previous task to deliver a privilege escalation exploit
-❖ Once the second exploit is executed, that will open additional Meterpreter reverse connection with elevated permissions.
+- ❖ Once the second exploit is executed, that will open additional Meterpreter reverse connection with elevated permissions.
-❖ We will use that session to perform Post Exploitation things.
+- ❖ We will use that session to perform Post Exploitation things.

 > resource 03-priv-escalation.rc